akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
-* Add multidrag images to messsage
-* Drag image to input shouldn't open it in a new tab
+* Pasting a lot of images in single ws messages causes onMemoryError.
 * Messages should appear in chat instantly with automatic resend when connection is up
 * signup verification emails is sent to admin instead of current user.
 * Add avatar to notifications and users